maxbachmann/MMM-HideShowMove/README.md

 3. Execute `npm install` to install the node dependencies.

 The installation of Snips can be done according to this [explanation](https://snips.gitbook.io/getting-started/installation).
-The installation of the App inside Snips can be done according to this [explanation](s.gitbook.io/getting-started/install-an-assistant).
-The app you need to add is called `MM2-HideShowMove`
+The installation of the App inside Snips can be done according to this [explanation](https://snips.gitbook.io/getting-started/install-an-assistant).
+The app you need to add is called `MM2-HideShowMove` (more information about it can be found [here](https://gitlab.com/MaxBachmann/Snips-MagicMirror2))

 ## Using the module